Tribal flags are displayed during Native American Day on the south steps of the California State Capitol.

 Tribal Engagement

-The Delta Stewardship Council seeks to honor Tribal sovereignty and knowledge and strives to engage early, often, and meaningfully with Tribes in its work.
-Together, we aim to cultivate and strengthen relationships with Tribal partners in the Sacramento-San Joquin Delta through active consultations, listening and engagement sessions, and the appropriate interweaving of Traditional Knowledge in Delta science and management.
-These venues strive to provide a space for an equitable exchange of perspectives to build an understanding of the diverse interests, concerns, opportunities, and challenges related to Tribes and stewardship of the Bay-Delta estuary.
-The Council is committed to actively pursuing opportunities that advance tribal considerations and fostering dynamic partnerships with Tribes.
+The Delta Stewardship Council seeks to honor tribal sovereignty and knowledge and strives to engage early, often, and meaningfully with tribes in its work.
+Together, we aim to cultivate and strengthen relationships with tribal partners in the Sacramento-San Joaquin Delta through active consultations, listening and engagement sessions, and the appropriate interweaving of Traditional Knowledge in Delta science and management.
+These venues strive to provide a space for an equitable exchange of perspectives to build an understanding of the diverse interests, concerns, opportunities, and challenges related to tribes and stewardship of the Bay-Delta estuary.
+The Council is committed to actively pursuing opportunities that advance tribal considerations and fostering dynamic partnerships with tribes.

 Active Consultations and Tribal Funding Opportunities

-At any one time, the Council may have active consultation opportunities that seek to consult with Native American Tribes and Tribal communities on Council initiatives.
-The Council may also have funding opportunities available to Tribes.
+At any time, the Council may have active consultation opportunities that seek to consult with Native American tribes and tribal communities on Council initiatives.
+The Council may also have funding opportunities available to tribes.
 The active consultation and funding opportunities highlighted are regularly updated with a description of the project or opportunity, as well as any timeline.
-To learn more about active consultations or these funding opportunities, please email our Tribal Liaison at tribal.liaison@deltacouncil.ca.gov.
+To learn more about active consultations or these funding opportunities, please email our tribal liaison at tribal.liaison@deltacouncil.ca.gov.

-The Council also maintains an Active Projects List of current projects in the Delta, which Tribes are encouraged to review.
-Tribes interested in being on the mailing list to receive this monthly list should contact tribal.liaison@deltacouncil.ca.gov.
+The Council also maintains and updates monthly an Active Projects List of current projects in the Delta.
+Tribes interested in being on the digital mailing list to receive a monthly newsletter that contains the Active Project List, events, funding opportunities, Delta-specific updates, and more should email tribal.liaison@deltacouncil.ca.gov.

 Ongoing Outreach and Engagement

-The Council’s ongoing work with Tribes, Tribal organizations, and Traditional Knowledge holders are the foundations that inform future research and governance on Delta management.
-We provide links to some of this work to help inform others and make connections between Tribes and other decision-making bodies and interested parties.
+The Council’s ongoing work with tribes, tribal organizations, and Traditional Knowledge holders is the foundation informing future research on and governance in Delta management.
+We provide links to some of this work to help inform others and make connections between tribes and other decision-making bodies and interested parties.

-The Council seeks to host representatives from various California Native American Tribes as part of agenda items or listening sessions to hear about their ties to the Delta, their sovereignty and relation to the state, and their input regarding Delta management.
-The April 2023 listening session, which was part of the Council’s monthly meetings, provided an opportunity to hear Tribal perspectives and ask questions to facilitate a shared understanding that informs the Council’s Tribal engagement.
+The Council seeks to host representatives from various California Native American tribes as part of agenda items or listening sessions to hear about their ties to the Delta, their sovereignty and relation to the state, and their input regarding Delta management.
+The April 2023 listening session, which was part of the Council’s monthly meetings, provided an opportunity to hear tribal perspectives and ask questions to facilitate a shared understanding that informs the Council’s tribal engagement.
 The video and agenda can be viewed via Cal-Span.
-Former Chair Virginia Madueño and Tribal Liaison Brandon Chapin authored a blog reflecting on the listening session.
+Former Chair Virginia Madueño and former Tribal Liaison Brandon Chapin authored a blog reflecting on the listening session.

 A photo of panelists and attendees at the Delta Stewardship Council’s Tribal Listening Session in April 2023.